lyttelgeek/DisplaySignalCounts/README.md

 Counts are always sourced from the **incoming circuit network**.
 The panel’s displayed icon or conditional icon state does **not** affect the value shown.
+If no signal is specified, placeholders evaluate to 0 by design.
 Included setting option for default count display: exact or condensed SI (k, M, G etc.)

 ---